 Our review of IC Markets and Plus500 found that Plus500 offer a far more extensive suite of financial issuers when it comes to deposits and withdrawals.
-Some of these providers however, are based in Europe so are not likely be of interest to Australian traders.
+Some of these providers, however, are based in Europe, so are not likely to be of interest to Australian traders.

 Deposits with IC Markets are generally instant and do not incur a fee.
-They are kept with NAB and Westpac to satisfy Australian Securities and Investment Commission (ASIC) as they are authorised and regulated by this board for trading Forex.
+The broker keeps funds with NAB and Westpac to satisfy Australian Securities and Investments Commission (ASIC) as they are authorised and regulated by this board for trading Forex.

 The withdrawal process time is 3-7 days depending on the payment method.
 This is noticeably slower than IC Markets.